 Thankfully, you can get better at managing your money by building healthier money habits.
 It doesn’t take any particular skills — mostly determination and consistency.
 Here’s a few ways to live your best life (and be ready for hard times) by taking control of your finances.

 1. Use digital payment solutions like Interac Debit to track your spending

 There are now countless ways to make sure your budget is in balance.
 The simplest is an oldie but a goodie: keeping track via your banking app.

 That approach goes hand-in-hand with another familiar tool: debit.
 “Our research reveals that younger Canadians value digital payments for the insight they provide into their spending habits, and are turning to debit payments as a money management tool,” says William Keliehor, Chief Commercial Officer for Interac Corp.

-Interac Debit, as well as Interac e-Transfer, make it easy to do this, as all your expenses are in one place: By spending the money you already have in your bank account and watching your balance in real time via your online or mobile banking, you end up with fewer surprises at the end of the month.
+Interac Debit, as well as Interac e-Transfer, make it easy to do this, as all your expenses are in one place: By spending the money you already have in your bank account or using Interac e-Transfer to request money, you can watch your balance in real time via your online or mobile banking.
+Plus, you end up with fewer surprises at the end of the month.